-The focus on LQG games allows us to sidestep issues of non-existence or multiplicity of equilibrium.
-Theorem \ref{thm_well} shows that in almost every LQG game, there exists a unique \emph{affine equilibrium}---i.e., an equilibrium in which each agent linearly responds to one's private signal realization---that depends continuously on the parameters of the game.
-The theorem obtains without any substantial restriction on parameters.
-To this end, we develop the proof technique that delivers some independent theoretical interests by indicating the usefulness of the Riesz--Fredholm theory of integral equations.
+The focus on LQG games allows us to sidestep issues of equilibrium non-existence or multiplicity.
+Theorem~\ref{thm_well} shows that, for almost every LQG game, there exists a unique affine equilibrium, that is, an equilibrium in which each agent responds linearly to her private signal, and this equilibrium varies continuously with the primitives.
+This result holds without imposing substantial parameter restrictions, such as homogeneity across agents or restrictions on the sign or magnitude of strategic interactions.

-Our identification analysis proceeds in three steps.
-First, we offer a simple class of \emph{canonical information structures}, under which every agent receives a uni-dimensional signal that has an additively decomposable structure into the common payoff-relevant state and idiosyncratic noise.
-Theorem \ref{thm_equiv} shows that this class is rich enough to rationalize any possible equilibrium outcome that can arise under an arbitrary information structure.
-From the modeling perspective, therefore, the modeler incurs no loss of generality by proceeding {\it as if} signals are drawn from some member of the canonical class.
-On the other hand, the theorem points out the limit of full identification since it implies that any information structure is {\it observationally equivalent} to some canonical information structure.
-Thus, identification would be a hopeless task without prior restrictions on the class of information structures in consideration.
+Our identification analysis proceeds in steps.
+First, we offer a simple class of \emph{canonical information structures}, under which each agent receives a one-dimensional signal that is additively decomposed into the state-relevant term and idiosyncratic noise.
+Theorem~\ref{thm_equiv} shows that this class is rich enough to rationalize any equilibrium outcome that can arise under an arbitrary information structure.
+From a modeling perspective, therefore, the modeler incurs no loss of generality by assuming as if agents' signals are drawn from some canonical information structure.
+On the other hand, the theorem points to the limit of full identification, since it implies that any information structure is observationally equivalent to some canonical information structure.